Subhuman (song): "Subhuman" release

 Mushroom's plan for releasing "Vow" in the limited metal sleeve had been to create an early buzz about the band and "Vow" by word-of-mouth, rather than by retail impact.
 For the follow-up, the label were concerned with maintaining the interest of the record buyers, as well as attracting interest from record chains.
 Mushroom manufactured advance discs to promote a re-release of "Vow" in the United Kingdom, but later decided to alter the single, so that the international b-side, "Subhuman", would be the title track.
-The label felt that "Subhuman" was a "strong single.. to release in its own right".
+The label felt that "Subhuman" was a "strong single to release in its own right".
 "Subhuman" was to be a limited release as well, but manufactured in greater quantities to enable a greater retail impact than the first.
 Mushroom re-serviced the single to the media as a cassette featuring "Subhuman", "#1 Crush" (an album out-take) and "Vow".

 Garbage requested that their initial singles were to be packaged with a "high-tech, design-led approach", which led to the manufacture of the aluminium sleeve for "Vow".
 To follow it up, Mushroom's product manager originally wanted to create the sleeve for "Subhuman" from neoprene.
 Instead, he sourced a black plasticised rubber from a company in Germany to create the sleeve.
 Although it wasn't requested, the company manufactured the rubber wallets with lining and a flap to enclose the discs within.
 "Subhuman" was a bigger investment than the first single; the metal sleeve for "Vow" had cost 90p per unit to manufacture, "Subhuman" cost £2.00 per unit.
 Knowing that the dealer price was fixed at £1.36, Mushroom lost 64p on each.
-The company manufactured 3,000 copies of the sleeve in 7" size, and a further 2,000 copies in CD-size (these were used as promos, and exported to Australia for their limited edition "Vow" CD single).
+The company manufactured 3,000 copies of the sleeve in 7-inch size, and a further 2,000 copies in CD-size (these were used as promos, and exported to Australia for their limited edition "Vow" CD single).